 Adrian Kavanagh, 20th February 2016

-Independents and Others: Support levels for the Independents and Others grouping in most polls over the past few years have been notably higher than what this grouping stood at for the 2011 General Election and this poll is another very good one for this grouping, continuing on the trend that has been evident for this grouping during throughout this election campaign.
+Independents and Others: Support levels for the Independents and Others grouping in most polls over the past few years have been notably higher than what this grouping stood at for the 2011 General Election and this poll is another very good one for this grouping, continuing on the trend that has been evident for this grouping during the first few weeks of this election campaign.
 Seat levels for the Independents grouping can be notably harder to glean than would be the case for the larger political parties.
 First of all, opinion polls usually measure support for Independents and Others and not just Independent candidates.
 A number of smaller parties and alliances, including Renua Ireland, the Social Democrats, the Workers Party, the Anti-Austerity Alliance/Socialist Party and People Before Profit Alliance – as well as the Green Party in the case of some opinion polls – are included within this very large and diverse grouping.

 The nature of the Independents and Others grouping means that support levels do not usually translate as neatly into seat gains as would be the case with parties such as Fianna Fáil and Fine Gael.
 Vote transfer levels across this grouping will generally not prove to be as strong as the extent of intra-party vote transfer levels enjoyed by the larger political parties, who in turn often enjoy a “seat bonus” at most general election contests.
 Votes for Independents located in the centre-right of the political spectrum (such as the Fianna Fáil or Fine Gael “gene pool” independents or people such as Shane Ross) are probably more likely to be transferred to the two main parties (or else be shaped by local candidate factors) than they are to go to left-leaning independent candidates.
 In a similar vein, Renua Ireland and the centre-right independents are probably less likely to draw large numbers of vote transfers from left-wing independents than candidates from Sinn Féin, the People Before Profit Alliance or Socialist Party are.
 (Against that, candidates from this grouping may be more likely to attract transfers from political parties than would be the case with candidates from other political parties.
 And, of course, the better that candidates from this grouping fare in different constituencies, the more likely they are to attract vote transfers given that they will be placed higher up in the order of first preference vote levels and hence well placed to last longer/until the end of the election count.)